 The title itself is a beautiful irony as it suggests everything sucks but it quite frankly does not.
 We expect some cheesy premise where the main characters are fed up of their grimy lives but we are treated with some different.
 “Everything Sucks!” is what its small but strong fan base calls “an underrated hidden gem”.
 This show hit all the right points; it’s very well written, it has accurately portrayed friendships, great characters, and a beautiful soundtrack! in fact, one of the highlights of the entire show is it’s the downright magnificent soundtrack.
 The show portrays single parents well, depicts friendships/relationships in high school in all of its hilariously dramatic glory, and has a lot of heartwarming scenes as well as hilarious ones.
 Each episode is 20 minutes long and you can binge-watch the whole show in one sitting! highly recommended.

 18. The good place

 Here is another one with a very good premise: Afterlife.
-The Good Place is a paradise where people come after they’ve passed away, but only if they’ve been good through out their life time.
+The Good Place is a paradise where people come after they’ve passed away, but only if they’ve been good throughout their lifetime.
 Eleanor, brilliantly played by Kristen Bell, recently arrived at the Good Place but is not fully happy as she claims she does not deserve to be there.
-With the help of some good friends, she tries to correct her mistakes that she committed in her life so that she could truly earn a place in the town.
+With the help of some good friends, she tries to correct the mistakes that she committed in her life so that she could truly earn a place in the town.
 Will she be able to do so? the First season answers just that.
-It is truly a great show as it it filled with plot twists and makes the viewer go “Oh no! what just happened?” at the end of each episode.
+It is truly a great show as it filled with plot twists and makes the viewer go “Oh no! what just happened?” at the end of each episode.
 The end of the first season reveals a plot twist that is beyond words